Xiang-CH/ENGG1340_Group_Project/README.md

   - After 4 rounds, before the next player start placing, the computer will randomly swap 2 gos (of difference team).

+\n\n
 **Features**

-void init_board() - Code Requirement 1 & 2
+void init_board() - Code Requirement 1 & 2 \n
-  // For intializing the board will x row and column demanding on a user input
+  // For intializing the board will x row and column demanding on a user input \n
-  // Randomly place the three go int num_guess() - Code Requirement 1
+  // Randomly place the three go \n int num_guess() - Code Requirement 1\n
-  // Randomly generates a number between 0 and 99
+  // Randomly generates a number between 0 and 99\n
-  // Promote players to enter a number
+  // Promote players to enter a number\n
-  // return the player with the closer guess
+  // return the player with the closer guess\n
+  \n

-void place_go(int x, int y)
+void place_go(int x, int y) \n
-  // For placing the go on the board
+  // For placing the go on the board\n
-  // Input are the x and y coordinated of where to place
+  // Input are the x and y coordinated of where to place \n
+  \n

-bool judge(int x, int y) - Code Requirement 5
+bool judge(int x, int y) - Code Requirement 5\n
-  // For judgeing if their is five in a row
+  // For judgeing if their is five in a row\n
-  // Input are the x and y coordinated of where the go is placed
+  // Input are the x and y coordinated of where the go is placed\n
-  // Outputs whether win or not
+  // Outputs whether win or not\n
-  bool judge_horizontal(int x, int y)
+  bool judge_horizontal(int x, int y)\n
-    // Helper function for the judge function, see if five in a row in the horizontal direction
+    // Helper function for the judge function, see if five in a row in the horizontal direction\n
-    // Input are the x and y coordinated of where the go is placed
+    // Input are the x and y coordinated of where the go is placed\n
-    // Outputs whether their is five in a row bool judge_vertical(int x, int y)
+    // Outputs whether their is five in a row\n bool judge_vertical(int x, int y)\n
-    // Helper function for the judge function, see if five in a row in the vertical direction
+    // Helper function for the judge function, see if five in a row in the vertical direction\n
-    // Input are the x and y coordinated of where the go is placed
+    // Input are the x and y coordinated of where the go is placed\n
-    // Outputs whether their is five in a row bool judge_diagonal(int x, int y)
+    // Outputs whether their is five in a row\n bool judge_diagonal(int x, int y)\n
-    // Helper function for the judge function, see if five in a row in the diagonal direction
+    // Helper function for the judge function, see if five in a row in the diagonal direction\n
-    // Input are the x and y coordinated of where the go is placed
+    // Input are the x and y coordinated of where the go is placed\n
-    // Outputs whether their is five in a row
+    // Outputs whether their is five in a row\n
+  \n

-void switch() - Code Requirement 5
+void switch() - Code Requirement 5\n
-  // Switches two go that are of different kinds
+  // Switches two go that are of different kinds\n
+ \n

-void save_game() - Code Requirement 4 & 5
+void save_game() - Code Requirement 4 & 5\n
-  // save the current state of the board to a text file void load_game() - Code Requirement 4 & 5
+  // save the current state of the board to a text file\n void load_game() - Code Requirement 4 & 5\n
-  // load the board data in the text file into the current board
+  // load the board data in the text file into the current board\n